Gamehelptoc

 Automatic actions performed when it should be their turn:

-- If that player would play or discard, a card from their hand is chosen randomly by the system to be discarded (no pawn will be move.
+- If that player would play or discard, a card from their hand is chosen randomly by the system to be discarded (no pawn will be moved.
 Note: if a 10 is discarded that way, the next player would not be forced to discard because of that card no matter what.

 - If that player has left having started a move of decomposing 7, that move stops immediately and it is now the next player turn.